openebs-archive/openebs-docs/docs/ugndm.md

 5. Verify if the blockdevice is created by running the following `kubectl get blockdevice -n openebs` command.

 **Note:** If you are creating a block device CR for a partitioned device path, then you must add the corresponding disk under **exclude** filter so that NDM will not select the particular disk for BD creation.
 For example, `/dev/sdb` have 2 partitions, say `/dev/sdb1` and `/dev/sdb2`.
-If block device CR is creating for `/dev/sdb1` manually, then you must add `/dev/sdb` under **exclude** filter of NDM configuration.
+If block device CR is created for `/dev/sdb1` manually, then you must add `/dev/sdb` under **exclude** filter of NDM configuration.
 See [here](#Exclude-filters) for customizing the exclude filter in NDM configuration.

 <br>